vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 251

-about times when to begin v 61-62; some vratas not to be began when Jupiter and Venus are invisible or during some days before and after their sett ing 61, this volume speaks only of such Vratas as are mentioned in works on Dharmasastra and does not attempt to include all yratas performed by usage 59–60; to be performed in the erening or night have to be performed on the tithi exist ing in the evening or night even though it may be mixed with another tithi 72; Udya. pana, abseqoe of, rendera vrata fruitless 131 ; verbal forms of rootmi' or 'mi' often used in Rgveda in relation to, 10; virtues to be cultivated by one undergoing V. 41; what acts to be avoided by one observing V. 42-43 ; women are entitled to perform V, bat women per forming vrata without consent of husband, father or son, reap no benefits 51; woman or maiden who is impure (in monthly illness or the like) should get her vrata performed or inished through another, but may perform bodily acts (like fast ) herself 49, 53 ; words'dhrtavrata' (18 times), mahivrata (5 times), sacivrata (ave times), vivrata ( 7 times) occur in Rg. and help in setti ing meaning of vrata' 12-17; word vrgavrato explained 18-19; word 'vratāni' expla ined 17-18; word 'vratapā', meaning of 18, 22; w rks on,
+about times when to begin v 61-62; some vratas not to be began when Jupiter and Venus are invisible or during some days before and after their sett ing 61, this volume speaks only of such Vratas as are mentioned in works on Dharmasastra and does not attempt to include all vratas performed by usage 59–60; to be performed in the erening or night have to be performed on the tithi exist ing in the evening or night even though it may be mixed with another tithi 72; Udya. pana, abseqoe of, rendera vrata fruitless 131 ; verbal forms of rootmi' or 'mi' often used in Rgveda in relation to, 10; virtues to be cultivated by one undergoing V. 41; what acts to be avoided by one observing V. 42-43 ; women are entitled to perform V, bat women per forming vrata without consent of husband, father or son, reap no benefits 51; woman or maiden who is impure (in monthly illness or the like) should get her vrata performed or inished through another, but may perform bodily acts (like fast ) herself 49, 53 ; words'dhrtavrata' (18 times), mahivrata (5 times), sacivrata (ave times), vivrata ( 7 times) occur in Rg. and help in setti ing meaning of vrata' 12-17; word vrgavrato explained 18-19; word 'vratāni' expla ined 17-18; word 'vratapā', meaning of 18, 22; w rks on,

 relied on in this volume arrang ed chronologically as far 46